ARM-DOE/pyart/AI_POLICY.md

 project, surface concerns early, and agree on how the change should be structured **before any code is written**.
 This prevents the common AI-era pattern of a surprise diff that nobody asked for and nobody wants to review.

+**No AI generated Issues or pull request reviews.** When opening an issue, the issue can not be open via an agent.
+Pull requests reviews also can not be AI generated.
+Doing so, would defeat the purpose of discussing AI generated or assisted code by involving a real person to ensure these changes are correct and meaningful.

 Maintainers reserve the right to close PRs where the scope makes meaningful review impractical, or when they suspect this policy has been violated.